 real estate market

 The Blossom Valley area of San Jose is on the south end of the city and covers the 95123 and 95136 zip codes.
 For our MLS, it’s “area 12.”
 A more affordable section of Silicon Valley, Blossom Valley has much to offer in addition to more reasonable housing prices.
 Many areas enjoy views of the Santa Teresa Foothills or the Communications Hill knolls or even the coastal foothills in the distance, as with the photo below.
 One corner of it sits alongside beautiful Almaden Lake, too.
 One corner is located at the crossroads of Highways 85 and 87, making it an easy commute destination for those working in downtown San Jose.
-And there’s an abundance of shopping opportunities.
+And there’s an abundance of shopping and dining opportunities.